 So, what does methionine do exactly?

-In addition to building proteins, it also helps create sulfur-containing molecules which are important for the modification and repair of DNA, protection of tissues, and maintaining proper functioning of cells.
+In addition to building proteins, it also helps create sulfur-containing molecules that are important for the modification and repair of DNA, protection of tissues, and maintaining the proper functioning of cells.

 Methionine is able to do this because it contains a sulfur group, something most amino acids do not have.